hargoniX/q/presentation/presentation.typ

 - order literals by likelihood to work: harder ones earlier
 - afterwards bruteforce using an efficient backtracking scheme like in @zipperposition
-- uses a feature vector index for forward/backward substitution
+- uses a feature vector index for forward/backward subsumption

 = Performance
 == Benchmarks